60 BEST Things To Do In Ireland in 2023

 The Aran Islands, Ireland

-These are a series of big islands not far off the coast; with the biggest and most popular being Inishmore.
+Your first stop should be the stunning Aran Islands, which are a series of islands located off the coast; with the biggest and most popular being Inishmore.

-Here, you can walk or cycle all around the coast, taking in unspoilt views the whole way around.
+Here, you can walk or cycle all around the coast, taking in unspoilt views the whole way around, and looking out for marine life.

-It still looks exactly the same as it did when being used for filming more than 2 decades ago, and is located slap bang in the middle of the Burren National Park.
+While in County Clare, make sure to visit Father Ted’s House too!
+It still looks exactly the same as it did when being used for filming more than 2 decades ago.

 It’s a private residence, so you can’t just turn up and expect a visit, however it is possible to go inside on certain days throughout the year.